liamnguyen2702/Embedded_Class/README.md

 ## Function

 - When the function is called, the compiler stores the poiter address at that location.
 The pointer will continue to jump into the function and execute the entire function.
 After the funtion ends, the pointer will return the address before jumping into the function and continuing the program.
+- Programing running time is slow, while the code is more concise.
 - For instance:
 ```C
 	  void SUM(int a, int b)